 The Office for Academic Excellence and Assessment (AEA) invites proposals for grants each Fall to support newly initiated or "early stage" assessment of student learning and/or Scholarship of Teaching and Learning (SoTL) faculty development projects.
-Review of applications begins in November 11 with notifications of award made not later than December 23, 2015.
+Review of proposals begins in November 9 with notifications of award made not later than December 21, 2016.

 Grant Program Goal/Purpose: The goal of the Grant Program is to encourage and facilitate the development and creation of findings relevant to the assessment of student learning, the Scholarship of Teaching and Learning, or research relevant to the work of the AEA office (e.g., institutional research, assessment and accreditation).
 The purpose of this grant program is to provide "seed money" for a work in its early stages or a developing Scholarship of Teaching and Learning (SoTL) project.

-Eligibility: Grants, of $500 - $2000, are awarded competitively to fund projects led by individuals or collaborative teams comprised of Creighton University faculty and/or professional staff.
+Eligibility: Grants, of $500 - $2000, are awarded competitively to fund projects led by individual faculty or professional staff or collaborative teams comprised of Creighton University faculty and/or professional staff.
 Examples of suitable projects for funding include (a descriptive, but not inclusive list):

 - Study of the impact of "X" (e.g., service-learning, experiential, distance) pedagogy on student learning

-- Comparative studies of distance and face-to-face venues on student learning outcomes
+- Comparative studies of distance and face-to-face venues on (parity of) student learning outcomes

 - Research support for the analysis of student learning outcome data (e.g., course-, program- or college/school-level assessment), particularly as it is used to modify teaching and learning activities

 - Development of an assessment project into a SoTL paper

 - Development of rubrics to assess student learning in or across a variety of teaching sites (i.e., classroom, clinic, service-learning site, on-line instruction)